supler/test/readme.md

 	                             /int_primary_key_test.answer
     ```

-   * or add --@queryplan in the above statement, the following statement of flag will print query plan data.
+   * or add "--@queryplan" flag to the above of the statement you want to check, and the following one statement will print query plan data.
+For the below example,
+     the statement - "select /*+ recompile */ median(a) from x;" will print query plan data, but the second statement - "select /*+ recompile */ median(b) from x;" will not print query plan data.

         ```
 	--@queryplan